 Dentists With Victory Plaza Dental Group Discuss Pulp Therapy in Children and When It Might Be Necessary

 In some cases, dental fillings and other less invasive procedures are not enough to save a child’s severely damaged tooth.
 And this is where pulp therapy, also known as a root canal, pulpotomy, pulpectomy, or nerve treatment, comes into the picture.
-According to most pediatric dentist in Los Angeles, including those with Victory Plaza Dental Group, pulp therapy is encouraged for children who have sustained dental trauma that results in a tooth fracture or those with advanced decay affecting one or more teeth.
+According to most pediatric dentist in North Hollywood, including those with Victory Plaza Dental Group, pulp therapy is encouraged for children who have sustained dental trauma that results in a tooth fracture or those with advanced decay affecting one or more teeth.
 Of course, there are always exceptions.
 For some children, traditional dental procedures, including extracting a severely damaged tooth, might make more sense than pulp treatment.

 Children Dentist in North Hollywood Answer the Question of What Is Pulp in Teeth?

 Before delving into what pulp treatment entails, let’s take a moment to familiarize ourselves with pulp and its role in human teeth.
 In short, the pulp is all of the tissue, nerves, and blood vessels that fill the interior cavity and root of each tooth.
 It is also worth noting that when children or adults develop dental caries severe enough to expose the pulp, it is around that same time when they start to experience toothaches.
 In some cases, resolving those toothaches will require removing some or all of the pulp from the affected tooth.
 For those who are not aware, although essential during initial growth and development, a tooth can survive without its pulp.
 Having provided a general overview of what pulp is and how it triggers toothaches when we develop cavities, let us now take a moment to learn a thing or two about pulp treatments.

 Pediatric Dentist in North Hollywood Explain What Pulp Treatment Entails